A dream in white and blue.

 Below you will find specific information on cycling trips from Munich to Lindau.
 If you have any further questions about this trip, please call us: Tel .: 06421 - 886890.

-You can find up-to-date timetable information and price information at www.bahn.de.
+You can find up-to-date timetable information and prices at:

-Our partner hotel in Munich always offers a good paying parking in the underground car park (EUR 49, - for 8 days / EUR 59, - for 10 days) for the entire duration of your bike trip.
-Pre-reservation is not necessary.
+Our hotel in Munich offers parking spaces in an underground car park (EUR 49, - for 8 days / EUR 59, - for 10 days) for the entire duration of your bike trip.
+Reservation is not necessary.
+Close to the hotel you will also find free, public parking spaces.

 Characteristics of the cycle paths